 Prior notices

-The syndicate’s right of access to a private portion must be exercised reasonably.
+The syndicate's right of access to a private portion must be exercised in a reasonable manner.
 Work to be undertaken by the latter, even when justified, requires that the occupants of the apartment be notified before the work starts.
-Thus, it will be necessary to warn them in advance so that they can prepare.
-In all cases, the syndicate will generally have to respect delays that may differ depending on whether the person is a co-owner, a tenant or an occupant.
-It is also important to provide detailed information about the nature and duration of the work to minimize inconvenience and ensure cooperation.
+Thus, it will be necessary to warn them in advance so that they can prepare accordingly.
+In any case, the syndicate must generally respect a notice period, which may vary depending on whether it concerns a co-owner, a tenant or an occupant.
+Furthermore, it must strive to minimize disruptions for the occupants during the execution of this work.

 Co-owner